-Accessory Structure: A customarily incidental and subordinate structure located on the same lot with the main structure, and which does not change the character of the principal land use.
-Where an accessory structure is attached to the main structure in a substantial manner, as by a wall or roof, such accessory structure shall be considered .part of the main structure.
-This shall include but not be limited to garages, storage sheds, satellite dishes, or similar structures. (see section 405 pg 20 for WF2 restrictions.)
+Accessory Structure: A customarily incidental and subordinate structure located on the same lot as the principal structure /building, and which does not change the character of the principal land use.
+Where an accessory structure is attached to the main structure in a substantial manner, as by a wall or roof, such accessory structure shall be considered part of the principal structure.
+This shall include but not be limited to garages, storage sheds, satellite dishes, or similar structures.
+(See Section 405 for WF2 restrictions.)

-Accessory Use: An accessory use is the use of land that is subordinate, incidental to and customarily found in connection with the principal use allowed on the lot by the Zoning Law. (e.g. a garage is incidental to the principal use of a lot as a single family residence and customarily found on a single family parcel.)
+Accessory Use: An accessory use is the use of land that is subordinate, incidental to and customarily found in connection with the principal use allowed on the lot by the Zoning Law. (e.g. A garage is incidental to the principal use of a lot as a single-family residence and customarily found on a single-family parcel.)